Funny Campfire Stories

 • "It was suppertime at camp. ___________ was getting ready to make a pot of soup.
 S/he opened the cooler - and out jumped a tiny ..."

-people around the campfire
+Some people sitting around the campfire at night

 Tips